FailAcademy/learning/adp-london/_slides/week-02/02-web-servers-express.md

 - Data versus Resources versus Representations in REST
 - State in REST: The idea of "statelessness" and the difference between resource state and application state
-- The Richardson Maturity Model and where "hypermedia as an engine of application state" (HATEOAS) comes into play
+- The Richardson Maturity Model and where "hypermedia as the engine of application state" (HATEOAS) comes into play
 - Safety and idempotence of HTTP verbs used in REST APIs

 ???